hollenbebe08/B.Griffith-Module-1-Challenge/README.md

 </br>

 **Changes made to fulfill criteria: When I view the heading attributes - then they fall in sequential order** </br>
+* No changes made but did confirm that the headers were in sequential order.
 </br>
 </br>